 How Media Ownership Shapes News Coverage

 Who owns a news organization matters.
 When a billionaire buys a newspaper, when a television network becomes part of a conglomerate, or when a hedge fund acquires local stations, the ownership change can affect what gets covered and how.
 The relationship between ownership and content isn't always direct, but it's rarely absent.
+This analysis draws on FCC ownership data, Pew Research Center media studies, academic research on media consolidation, and reporting by journalism industry observers to explain how these ownership structures influence the news.

 Most news organizations are businesses that must generate returns for owners.
 Those owners may be corporations with diverse business interests, wealthy individuals with political views, or investment funds focused on financial returns.
 Each ownership structure creates different pressures on editorial decisions.
+This article explains how media ownership influences news coverage, the mechanisms through which influence operates, and what this means for the news you consume.

 What Media Ownership Represents